 Discussion of Modulation Techniques

 This three day course provides comprehensive information on the 5G wireless network with a focus on physical layer and air interface technologies.
 The course starts with a review of cellular standards evolution and the shortcomings that 5G addresses.
 Next we move on to describe the modulation waveforms and also look at the issues that are introduced by working with higher GHz frequency bands.
 Further topics include Massive MIMO, network architecture, 5G system features, and evolutionary services.
-Oct 16-Oct 18, 2017: San Jose, CA: Presented by: Joe Boccuzzi
+May 07-May 09, 2018: San Diego, CA: Presented by: Joe Boccuzzi

 Physically intuitive understanding is the purpose for this course on Wireless signal and system fundamentals.
 Understanding why these signals and techniques work, not just how, is the objective of these three days.